OpenLiberty/ci.maven/docs/install-server.md

     </plugin>
   ```

- 2. Install from a Maven artifact using `assemblyArtifact` parameter.
+ 2. Install from a Maven artifact using `assemblyArtifact` parameter, and upgrade to production supported Core edition using the `licenseArtifact` parameter.
  See [Using Maven artifact](installation-configuration.md#using-maven-artifact) for more information.

   ```xml
     <plugin>